bhnord/activities/README.md

 **06/19 05:00PM - 06/19 07:00PM @ OAK Long Bar + Kitchen**
 OAK Long Bar + Kitchen (OAK) is partnering with Uncle Nearest Premium Whiskey to host a complimentary whiskey tasting on Juneteenth from 5 to 7 p.
 <a href="https://www.oaklongbarkitchen.com/menus/#/juneteenth" target="_blank">info link</a>

-### Summer Concerts at Atlantic Wharf

-**06/17 12:00PM - 06/19 07:00PM @ Atlantic Wharf**
-Situated on the Boston Harborwalk, Atlantic Wharf is a perfect waterfront location for music, a walk, and fun gatherings.
-<a href="https://college.berklee.edu/events/summer/atlantic-wharf" target="_blank">info link</a>

 ### Saxyderms Summer Concert Series